VenkataByna/Emp-Login-App/readme.md

-this is a Simple app to validate login creditials
+this is a Simple app to validate Employee login credentials